-- Vice President for Student Affairs, Jeanine Ward-Roof at 231-591-3578 - Associate Vice President, Michael Hughes at 231-591-2924 - Director of Housing & Residential Life, Bryan Marquardt at 231-591-3755 - Counseling Center, Lindsay Barber at 231-591-2697 - Associate Vice President of Auxiliary Enterprises, Gheretta Harris at 231-591-3947 - Vice President of Administration & Finance at 231-591-2164 - Director of Athletics, Perk Weisenburger at 231-591-2863 - Director of Student Conduct, Nicholas Campau at 231-591-3619 - Title IX Coordinator, Kaitlin Zies at 231-591-2088 - FSU Public Safety at 231-591-5000
+- Vice President for Student Affairs, Jeanine Ward-Roof at 231-591-3578 - Associate Vice President, Chad Stirrett at 231-591-2924 - Associate Director of Housing & Residential Life, Lisa Ortiz at 231-591-3759 - Counseling Center, Lindsay Barber at 231-591-2697 - Associate Vice President of Auxiliary Enterprises, Gheretta Harris at 231-591-3947 - Director of Athletics, Perk Weisenburger at 231-591-2863 - Director of Student Conduct, Sarah Meiser at 231-591-3619 - Title IX Coordinator, Kaitlin Zies at 231-591-2088 - FSU Public Safety at 231-591-5000

-The following, in addition to the University Department of Public Safety and those listed above, have been designated as "Reporting Officials or CSA's" for Clery primary crimes, hate crimes, sexual assaults, domestic violence, dating violence, and stalking at the University.
-All Deans, Directors, Department heads and chairs, Office of Student Conduct, any Vice President or Vice President Office, and Academic Affairs administrators.
-All coaches, advisors of student organizations, University Center or extracurricular activities' advisors or directors, all residence hall staff, and all employee supervisors are also Reporting Officials.
+The following, in addition to the University Department of Public Safety and those listed above, have been designated as "Reporting Officials or CSA's" for Clery primary crimes, hate crimes, sexual assaults, domestic violence, dating violence, and stalking at the University: all Deans, Directors, Department heads and chairs, all employees in the Office of Student Conduct, all employees in any Vice President or Vice President Office, and Academic Affairs administrators.
+All coaches, advisors of student organizations, University Center or extra-curricular activities' advisors or directors, all residence hall staff, and all employee supervisors are also Reporting Officials.